aadarsh-11/A-Star-Path-Finding-Visualizer/README.md

 ## How to use?

-- Clone the repo and install dependencies using thid command in the terminal:
+- Clone the repo and install dependencies by using this command in the terminal:

       pip install -r requirments.txt